How to Incorporate a Business in Canada

 Bonus step: trademark search.
 Have a look through Canadian Trademarks to see if anyone else has registered a Trademark on your desired name.
 You can conduct a free search with the Canadian Intellectual Property Office here.

 One final note about trademarks: they are tied to specific goods or services.
 This means that you may still be able to use a registered trademark, if that’s your desired name, so long as your intended use is in a different industry.

 After you’ve decided on your name, you’ll need to file the initial registration forms with the government.
 For this step, you’ll need to determine your share class structure (see #5 below) along with deciding on the company’s initial directors (see #4 below).

 Filing documents with the provincial or federal corporate registry is only half of what’s required when incorporating your business.
-You also need to properly setup all of your company formation documents: Corporate Bylaws, Shareholder and Director Resolutions, Director Consents, Share Subscriptions, and Share Issuances.
+You also need to create and sign all of your company formation documents: Corporate Bylaws, Shareholder and Director Resolutions, Director Consents, Share Subscriptions, and Share Issuances.

-There are significant risks with not setting your company up properly from the start, and most of this stems from the failure to prepare company formation documents.
+There are significant risks if you fail to obtain these documents and setup your company properly from the start.
 Risks include: having no owners in your business (because shares were never issued to shareholders) and the inability to have investors.
 These risks can increase over time and cost more to fix.

 The total cost to incorporate on Ownr is between $499 and $699, depending on your jurisdiction.
 This includes all government fees, name search fees, company formation documents as well as 12 months on the Ownr platform.
-You can click here to create a free account.
+Get started and incorporate in minutes with Ownr.

 The differences between incorporating provincially or federally are often exaggerated.
 Both allow the company to operate in all provinces and service clients from anywhere in the world.